-The Test Maturity Model Integration (TMMi) is the only process improvement option that provides a certificate of maturity.
+The Test Maturity Model Integration (TMMi) is the only process optimisation option that provides a certificate of maturity.
 It aims to introduce a structured and controlled set of test processes, moving to a level of optimisation through increased rigour.

 The TMMi defines levels through which an organisation’s testing processes evolve from one that is ad-hoc and unmanaged, to one that is managed, defined, measured, and optimised.

 - Test Policy and Strategy

 - Product Quality Evaluation

 - Defect Prevention

 The Test Process Optimisation (TPO) Assessment is an independent audit of current testing practice versus testing best practices.
 It provides recommendations for improvements to achieve greater productivity, cost efficiency and effectiveness.

 Key areas covered in a TPO include:

 - The strategic approach to testing

 - Lifecycle models and methodologies